rust-unofficial/too-many-lists/src/second-iter.md

 data in Rust is *manually* managed, so that data needs another solution.
 C and C++ give us a clear example what happens if you just let people take pointers to random data on the stack: pervasive unmanageable unsafety.
-This can be roughly seperated into two classes of error:
+This can be roughly separated into two classes of error:

 * Holding a pointer to something that went out of scope
 * Holding a pointer to something that got mutated away